 You must contact your plastic surgeon if your breast feels warm and red or you develop a fever.
 These might be signs of an infection.
 However, reputable plastic surgeons take all necessary precautions to prevent infections.

-Breast augmentation can significantly improve your quality of life, but you must consider all your options before proceeding, and you must select the right plastic surgeon.
+Breast augmentation is a popular and rewarding surgery, but you must consider all your options before proceeding, and you should select the right specialist plastic surgeon with skill and experience in breast augmentation.